Advanced Olympic Weightlifting Programs

 Characteristics of Training Programs for Advanced Olympic Weightlifting Athletes

 An advanced Olympic weightlifting program is one that prescribes the level of work required for athletes aspiring to be highly competitive at the national championships level.
 The frequency and volume of work prescribed is physiologically and psychologically demanding and should not be undertaken by athletes without guidance and due consideration for health and well-being.

-Advanced Olympic weightlifting programs assume that the athlete has developed a reasonable level of competency in Weightlifting technique but may require a degree of “fine tuning” in order to be ready for major competition.
-In general, the exercise schedule in an Advanced Olympic Weightlifting program contains fewer assistance exercises that focus on body position correctness but more time is spent pursuing power and strength development .
+Advanced Olympic weightlifting programs assume that the athlete has developed a reasonable level of competency in Weightlifting technique but may require a degree of “fine-tuning” in order to be ready for a major competition.
+In general, the exercise schedule in an Advanced Olympic Weightlifting program contains fewer assistance exercises that focus on body position correctness but more time is spent pursuing power and strength development.
 In particular, there is a significant level of work on pulls and squats of various types.

 Advanced Olympic Weightlifting Programs are designed to prepare the athlete for competition and include the following features:

 - A recommended intensity (heaviness) for each exercise of each session.
 Workouts follow a cyclical pattern of intensity allowing the athlete to recover between the highest intensity workouts.